ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 It is *not possible* to remove or adjust the word *Next* from that heading.

+#### Open Graph

+The Open Graph fields in this space correspond to when you share the URL for a project text or journal article over social media.
+To be clear, this applies to any text-section URL shared over social media, in cases where a text is made up of multiple sections.

+For a full discussion of what Open Graph is, what these three fields mean, and how they work in the context of Manifold, see the [Open Graph Content](../backend/openGraph.md) section.

+Manifold will forward the text or journal article’s title alongside the instance’s name as the **Open Graph Title** unless a custom value is supplied.

+Likewise, Manifold will supply the text’s or article’s **Description** when the **Open Graph Description** field is left blank.
+If both are blank, Manifold will *not* provide third party systems with descriptive information about the text or article.

+Finally, Manifold supplies the text’s or article’s Cover Image when no specific **Open Graph Image** is provided.
+If the project doesn’t have a Cover Image, then no image will be offered to third party systems.

 #### Ignore Access Restrictions?

 Restricted Access Projects require entitlements to view any of their content that doesn’t immediately render on the Project landing page (see [Managing Access](../backend/projects.md#access)).